kamarshad/PBSearchImage/README.md

 ### Unit Test cases and code coverage ###
 I've written unit test cases to ensure the code shoudl work fine.
 If any unintended code changes are made those changes could be observed without easily.
 It also ensures written code is working as expected and documented if new developer joines the project can go through the UT's and understand it as much as possible.

 Considering the timeline, I've mainly wrote the unit test cases for the Source files placed inside the **Features** folder.
-I've tried to maintianed the 90% plus test code coverage.
+I've tried to maintian the 100% test code coverage.
 Kindly have a look at below screen shot.

 <img width="1281" alt="Screen Shot 2020-09-25 at 11 07 28 PM" src="https://user-images.githubusercontent.com/1333329/94298548-f554de80-ff83-11ea-82c7-f7e03eac9e44.png">